💡 Disclosure: This post contains affiliate links. If you purchase through these links, we may earn a small commission at no extra cost to you.

 After a 5-minute warm-up at easy resistance, alternate: 1 minute at high effort (resistance +4 levels, 90+ RPM) / 1 minute recovery (base resistance, 60 RPM).
 Repeat for 15 minutes, then cool down for 5 minutes.
 Total time: 25 minutes.
 This is your gateway to HIIT — do it 2× per week starting week three.

 Warm up 5 minutes.
 Then every 3 minutes, increase resistance by one level while keeping cadence at 60–70 RPM — simulating a sustained hill climb.
 After 15 minutes of climbing, reverse the process (descend one level every 2 minutes) to cool down.
 Great for building leg strength without adding floor space needs.
+If you want to pair your cardio sessions with some upper-body work, a set of compact adjustable dumbbells for your apartment is the natural next addition.

 Place your bike where you'll see it daily — not tucked in a corner.
 Visibility is the single biggest predictor of usage frequency for home cardio equipment.
 A bike you step around is a bike you'll step on.